turekradek/obsidian_notes/Kubernetes Certified Application Developer (CKAD) with tests UDEMY/Section 7 Services and Networking/100 services NodePort.md

-      ```
 apiVerion: v1
 kind: Sevice
 metadata:
     name: myapp-service
 spec:
     type: NodePort
     ports:
       - targetPort: 80   # port on pod
         port: 80         # port on service
-                nodePort: 30008  # on the wall of node
+        nodePort: 30008  # on the wall of node  range od default addresses is 30000 - 32767
     **selector: # this part is from pod-definition.yml from labels:
         app: myapp
         type: front-end**

-      ```
+clusterIp 10.106.1.12:80 this is ip of the service

 >pod-definition.yml